kairos-io/kairos/docs/content/en/docs/_index.md

 - Configure nodes with a single cloud-init config file for added simplicity
 - Upgrade even in airgap environments with in-cluster container registries
 - Extend your image at runtime or build time with Kubernetes Native APIs
-- Look forward to support for CAPI with full device lifecycle management, and more
+- Coming soon: CAPI support with full device lifecycle management and more
 - Create private virtual network segments with a full-mesh P2P hybrid VPN network that can stretch up to 10000 km

 ## More than a Linux distribution